Società Italiana per Condotte d'Acqua: History

 Since 2016 Condotte has been part of the Grandi Opere General Contracting group controlled by the Ferfina holding company owned by the Bruno Tolomei Frigerio family.
 With Duccio Astaldi chairman of the management board and Franco Bassanini chairman of the supervisory board.
 A postage stamp celebrated its centenary.

 Condotte (Italy's third-largest construction company) began to suffer a liquidity crisis at the beginning of 2018 when the company, almost €2 billion in debt (owing €1 billion to banks and €1 billion to suppliers), submitted to the court of Rome an application for a company voluntary arrangement to manage the company's large order book (€6 billion) and the problem of collecting the substantial credits owed by public authorities.
 Dozens of key works came under threat, from the HSR station in Florence to Città della Salute in Sesto San Giovanni and the new General Hospital of Caserta.
 The aim of the initiative, made even more complicated by the corruption prosecution that led to the house arrest of chairman Duccio Astaldi, was to create a Newco with a substantial order book and leave the debts to a bad company.

 In the summer of 2018 the company faced bankruptcy with €200 million required to save it.
 On 6 August 2018, three commissioners (Matteo Uggetti, Giovanni Bruno, Alberto Dello Strologo) were appointed, drawn by lots from a list of 14 professionals, with the goal of safeguarding the company's business continuity under the Marzano law.
 Their first action was to pay the salaries of the company's 2,800 employees, which had been frozen since April.
 In March 2019 the reorganisation plan was presented which involved a €60 million bridge loan from eight different banks, a procedure approved in June 2019 by the Ministry of Economic Development.

 After five years of extraordinary administration, July 2023 saw the completion of the acquisition of Condotte's core business by Imprecim, renamed "Società Italiana per le Condotte d’Acqua 1880", a subsidiary of Tiberiade Holding which is owned by a branch of the Mainetti family.
 The transaction has a total value of 345 million euros (105 million euros as transaction cost and 240 million euros for the replacement of guarantees).
 At the time of the acquisition, the portfolio of works, including contracts and concessions, was worth €7 billion.

+As of June 1, 2026, the project portfolio stands at over 8 billion euros.